 Windsor is a very small town located in the state of Vermont.
 With a population of 3,559 people and just one neighborhood, Windsor is the 59th largest community in Vermont.
-Windsor has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Windsor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Windsor is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Windsor is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Windsor who work in healthcare (12.26%), maintenance occupations (12.21%), and office and administrative support (9.29%).

-In terms of college education, Windsor is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.28% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Windsor is somewhat higher than in the average US city of 21.84%: 27.28% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Windsor in 2022 was $35,823, which is lower middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,292 for a family of four.
 However, Windsor contains both very wealthy and poor people as well.